masonelmore/esi/docs/CharacterApi.md

 > []PostCharactersAffiliation200Ok PostCharactersAffiliation(ctx, characters, optional)
 Character affiliation

-Bulk lookup of character IDs to corporation, alliance and faction  --- Alternate route: `/dev/characters/affiliation/`  Alternate route: `/legacy/characters/affiliation/`  Alternate route: `/v1/characters/affiliation/`  --- This route is cached for up to 3600 seconds
+Bulk lookup of character IDs to corporation, alliance and faction  ---  This route is cached for up to 3600 seconds

 ### Required Parameters